jane-y-wu/PayPal-MAMDashboard/README.md

 1. `cd PartnerOnboardingMonitoring-REST`
 2. `pm2 start app.js`
 3. `cd PartnerOnboardingMonitoring-app`
-4. `pm2 start ./node_modules/webpack-dev-server/bin/webpack-dev-server.js -- --content-base src --inline --hot`
+4. `pm2 start ./node_modules/webpack-dev-server/bin/webpack-dev-server.js -- --content-base src --inline --hot --host 0.0.0.0`
 5. `cd PartnerOnboardingMonitoring-batch`
 6. `pm2 batch.js`

 More information about managing pm2 processes can be found [here](http://pm2.keymetrics.io/docs/usage/quick-start/).

 Finally, navigate to `http://localhost:8080/` if you are running the app locally, or to the appropriate URL otherwise.
 By default the Client runs on port 8080.
-This is coded in `PartnerOnboardingMonitoring-app/node_modules/webpack-dev-server/bin/webpack-dev-server.js`.
+This can be adjusted by adding a `--port [PORT NUMBER]` option when starting the Client.

 ## Customizing/Extending the App